CjS77/tari_payment_server/INSTALLATION.md

 4. Restart your hot wallet, and you should be good to go.
 Watch the logs in the TPS to check that the wallet hits the `/wallet/incoming_payment` and `/wallet/tx_confirmation` endpoints.

+## Set the Tari price

+For storefronts that don't allow the use of custom currencies, including Shopify, you need to set the Tari Price.

+1. Run taritools.
+2. Select `Admin` | `Set Tari Price`.
+3. Enter the price (Tari per USD).
+4. Confirm the price.

+If you have a lot of products in your store, it may take a while to propagate the new price to the storefront server.

 # Tari tools

 ## Configuring `taritools`